iZeaoGamer/Zector/major.md

 - Fixed color wools not displaying if you had the only permission: "chatcolor.all".
 - Fixed crash when using /f kick.
 - Fixed crash when using /f leave.
+- Fixed incorrect names within the Boss egg.
+Now, it states the proper name for the Boss.